 Password.
-Enter Netscape Console Administrator's password.
+Enter the password for Administration Server Administrator.

 Confirm Password.
-Enter Netscape Console Administrator's password again to confirm it.
+Enter the password again to confirm it.

 Enable end-user access.
 Select this option if you want to allow end users to access the end-user page.
 Users will be able to access the end-user page using the same URL that administrators do.
 But they will only see a single form with their user information.
 An end user can change his or her own password or update any other information stored in his or her own entry in the user database.